jerrythomas/esm-loader-svelte/README.md

   - JS code will be compiled with `svelte/compile`.
   - If a custom config file exists, component will be pre-processed with `svelte/preprocess` and [svelte-preprocess][preprocess].
+  - SvelteKit import alias `import { goto } from $app/navigation`,
+    will load successfully as a no-op.
 - No-op import `.css` files without failure (helpful for testing).
   - Other asset file extensions from the preprocessor config (e.g. `.postcss`) will also be no-op imported without failure.